Oakville GO Station: History

 major transportation link for goods and people to Toronto or Hamilton, and beyond.
 The original Great Western Railway station was built here in 1856, on the same site as the current VIA and GO Stations.
 The Great Western Railway was purchased in 1882 by the Grand Trunk Railway, which was absorbed into the Canadian National Railway in 1920.

-Between 2009 and 2012, improvements on the Lakeshore West line added a third mainline track requiring the demolition of the Via Rail station and the construction a new fully accessible building.
+Between 2009 and 2012, improvements on the Lakeshore West line added a third mainline track requiring the demolition of the Via Rail station and the construction of a new fully accessible building.
 Vehicular access was improved and a covered drop off and pick up area was created with more than 1,000 new parking spaces added in a new six-storey parking structure.
 The bus shelters were replaced with heated shelters in the spring of 2015.

 In 2018, Fortinos signed a deal with Metrolinx to have a PC Express kiosk and pick-up van at this station for online orders.